SDN 001 / 1016 / OBS 084.5

 The Observatory has been informed by reliable sources about the continuing judicial harassment against five human right defenders working at the Centre for Training and Human Development in Sudan (TRACKs) , namely Mr. Al Hassan Kheiry, a computer technician, Ms. Arwa Elrabie, the Administration Manager, Ms. Imany-Leyla Raye, a student volunteer, Mr. Khalafalla Al-Afif Mukhtar, the Director, and Mr. Midhat A. Hamdan, a trainer, as well as against the Director of Zarqa Organisation for Rural Development (ZORD) who had delivered training for TRACKs, Mr. Mustafa Adam, as well as the arbitrary detention of the last three (see background information).

-As three of the defenders remain arbitrarily detained, namely Messrs.
-Khalafalla Al-Afif Mukhtar, Mustafa Adam and Midhat A Hamdan, the Observatory expresses concerns regarding the deteriorating health of Mr. Khalafalla Al-Afif Mukhtar, as he suffers from a heart condition and does not have access to the appropriate medical care.
+The Observatory also expresses concerns regarding the deteriorating health of Mr. Khalafalla Al-Afif Mukhtar, who suffers from a heart condition and does not have access to appropriate medical care in prison.

 Until all charges are dropped against them, the Observatory urges the Sudanese authorities to ensure that the conditions of detention of the three above-mentioned human rights defenders are humane, and that all judicial proceedings against the six are carried out in full compliance with their right to a fair trial, as protected under international law.